Shortcut | RM |

 A TTL pulse or RM

-command without arguments moves to the next position.
+command without arguments moves to the next position of the ring buffer or array.

 2 – One-shot Autoplay Mode: A TTL pulse or RM

-command without arguments plays the ring buffer from the current position to end with a delay between points set by RT Z (make sure delay is set appropriately; e.g. setting 1ms won’t work with motorized stage).
+command without arguments plays the ring buffer from the current position to end, or an array from the beginning, with a delay between points set by RT Z (make sure delay is set appropriately; e.g. setting 1ms won’t work with motorized stage).
+After the stage has reached the final position in the array, it will go back to the starting position of the array, set by AHOME.

 3 – Repeat Autoplay Mode: Upon a TTL pulse or RM

-command without arguments, plays from current position continuously in a loop with delay set by RT Z
+command without arguments, plays from current position, or an array from the beginning, continuously in a loop with delay set by RT Z

 (make sure delay is set appropriately; e.g. setting 1ms won’t work with motorized stage).
 While running, another trigger causes autoplay to stop.
-Also enables repeat mode for ARRAY module.
 Starting v3.24, this mode works on TGLED card too.
 When TTL X=21, TGLED cycles through all LED channels without waiting for a TTL trigger.

-MSB – read-only, set to 1 if ring buffer is auto playing and 0 otherwise
+MSB (Bit 8) – read-only, set to 1 (128 is added) if ring buffer is auto playing and 0 otherwise

 CAUTION: If you are using TTL mode 12 (see the TTL command), the values entered into the ring buffer using the LOAD command represent RELATIVE coordinates, not ABSOLUTE coordinates.
 You must drive the stage to the appropriate starting position before triggering a ring buffer sequence.